-The Bonds shall be dated as of September 1, 2002 and shall bear interest from such date at the rates set forth below, payable on June 15 and December 15 of each year, commencing December 15, 2002, until m aturity.
+The Bonds shall be dated the date of their initial issuance and delivery and shall bear interest from such date at the rates set forth below, payable on June 15 and December 15 of each year, commencing June 15, 2004, until maturity.
 The Bonds are being issued as fully registered bonds, without coupons, in the denomination of \$5,000 or any integral multiple thereof.